xzoert/dedalus/README.md

 - [dedalus-browser](#dedalus-browser)

 ### <a name="dedalus-server"></a>dedalus-server

 This is the dedalus backend on top of which the
 GUIs operate.
 It is written in nodejs, and largely based on a library called [tagman](https://github.com/xzoert/tagman), which does most of the job.
+Data are saved on an sqlite3 database, located at *~/.tagman/default.sql*.

 ### <a name="dedalus-tagger"></a>dedalus-tagger

 This is the GUI for tagging resources, with tag autocompletion, multiple resources editing, and whose aim is to be as easy and handy to use as it can be.

 ![dedalus-tagger](tagger-screenshot.png)

 The tagger can be invoked by right clicking on a file or directory in your file manager (using [nautilus-actions](http://www.nautilus-actions.org/) for nautilus,